Symmetries and Selection Rules: Optimising Axion Haloscopes for Gravitational Wave Searches: Gravitational Wave Electrodynamics

 and ${\bf j}_{\rm eff}\left( R_z {\bf r}, R_z {\bf k} \right) = R_z \, {\bf j}_{\rm eff}$.
 We emphasise this transformation holds for both the ${\bf M}$ and ${\bf P}$ contributions to ${\bf j}_{\rm eff}$ separately.

 Before we move on to consider the fields generated by ${\bf j}_{\rm eff}$, we note that from the above discussion we can see the presence of a boundary contribution that has previously been overlooked (for instance, in Ref.~\cite{Domcke:2022rgu}).
 Recall that at the interface of two bodies with different values of the magnetisation vector ${\bf M}$, Maxwell's equations predict a surface current proportional to $\hat{\bf n} \times \Delta {\bf M}$, where $\hat{\bf n}$ is the unit vector normal to the surface.
-For the external magnetic fields considered in this work, the GW effective magnetisation ${\bf M}$ in Eq.~\eqref{eq:PMdef} sharply drops to zero at cylindrical surfaces, where the external magnetic fields vanish.
-If this occurs at a radius $\rho=R$, the GW generates an effective surface current given by ${\bf j}_{\rm eff}^{(t,s)} = \pm \delta(\rho -R)\,\hat{\bf e}_\rho \times {\bf M}$, which must be accounted for.
+For the external magnetic fields considered in this work, the GW effective magnetisation ${\bf M}$ in Eq.~\eqref{eq:PMdef} sharply drops to zero at cylindrical surfaces, due to the drop in the external magnetic fields.\footnote{ In the setups of interest here, this sharp drop is due to the configuration of the external electromagnetic current generating the magnetic field (a cylindrical or toroidal spool), and does not require the presence of a conducting shield. } If this occurs at a radius $\rho=R$, the GW generates an effective surface current given by ${\bf j}_{\rm eff}^{(t,s)} = \pm \delta(\rho -R)\,\hat{\bf e}_\rho \times {\bf M}$, which must be accounted for.
 As already noted, such a contribution does not occur for an axion, but does for a scalar coupled to EM.
 (For the axion, such a contribution will not occur as $\Delta {\bf M} \propto \Delta {\bf E} \propto \hat{\bf n}$ at any surface.
 Explicit calculations are provided in App.~\ref{app:scalarEM}.)